mauricio/mauricio.github.com/_posts/2015-01-12-implementing-enumerable-in-ruby.md

 end
 {% endhighlight %}

 Given we don't know exactly how the parameters will be provided or the collection structure, we can't really optimize this call (not unless we duplicate the code a bit, for instance, streamlining the implementation if there is an accumulator).
-But since we want this code to work for all cases, we will hope subclasses will provide implementations more aligned with their data structures.
+But since we want this code to work for all cases, we will hope classes that include this module will provide implementations more aligned with their structure.

+The code starts by verifying all parameters, if no parameters were provided, give it up, there's nothing to do here.
+Then it starts checking which case we're taking about here, the first check if `operation` and `block` are `nil`, if both are, it means the `accumulator` field *will have to be the operation* and that we don't have an accumulator.

+Then we have the `operation` validation we had before and we reach another new piece, the check for the accumulator.
+If the accumulator is `nil`, we must pull the first item of the collection and we must also instruct the method to ignore the first iteration (as we have manually navigated to it).

+Our new `each` loop now checks these special variables for the empty accumulator case so we can safely process the collection without duplicating the values.
+This would be a nice place for an optimization were we have the same loop we had before if there is an `accumulator`, you can definitely improve this method by including this change yourself.

 And this concludes the `reduce` implementation, see if you can come up with better or faster solutions for this, there are definitely better options.